GameDevTecnico/cubos/docs/pages/4_exercises/main.md

 Open that file, and add a new line of the form `make_sample(DIR "my-own-sample" ASSETS)`.

 If you now reconfigure CMake, you should be able to launch the target `engine-sample.my-own-sample`.
-Don't worry if nothing shows up yet - in **CUBOS** you only get what you ask for, and in the code above we didn't do anything except run an empty application.
+Don't worry if nothing shows up yet - in **Cubos** you only get what you ask for, and in the code above we didn't do anything except run an empty application.

 ## Showing a cube